Walls of Nicosia: History

 The first fortification in Nicosia was a castle built in 1211, during the Lusignan period.
 A large tower called Margarita Tower was built by King Peter I in 1368.
 Peter II built the first fortifications surrounding the entire city, and also demolished the Margarita Tower.

 Cyprus became part of the Republic of Venice in 1489.
-Although the Venetian governors of the city emphasized the need for the city to be fortified, initially nothing was done to improve the fortifications.
+Although the Venetian governors of the city emphasized the need for the city to be fortified, initially, nothing was done to improve the fortifications.
 This changed following the Great Siege of Malta in 1565, when fears of Ottoman expansion increased and many Christian states in the Mediterranean began to strengthen their fortifications.

-In 1567, the Venetians decided to fortify the city, and commissioned the Italian military engineers Giulio Savorgnan and Francesco Barbaro to design the new fortifications.
+In 1567, the Venetians decided to fortify the city and commissioned the Italian military engineers Giulio Savorgnan and Francesco Barbaro to design the new fortifications.
 The medieval fortifications, which engineers had deemed inadequate to defend the city, were demolished to make way for the new walls.
 The Venetians also demolished several houses, churches and palaces within the city as well as buildings lying outside the new walls, both for the acquisition of building materials and for a clearer field of vision for the defence of the city.

-At the same time, the Pedieos River was diverted outside the city to protect the residents from flooding and to fill the moat encircling the new walls.
+At the same time, the Pedieos was diverted outside the city to protect the residents from flooding and to fill the moat encircling the new walls.

-The Fourth Ottoman–Venetian War broke out when the fortifications were still incomplete.
-Ottomans under Piali Pasha invaded Cyprus on 1 July 1570, and began the siege of Nicosia on 22 July.
+The Fourth Ottoman–Venetian War broke out in 1570, when the fortifications were still incomplete.
+Ottomans under Piali Pasha invaded Cyprus on 1 July of that year, and began the siege of Nicosia on 22 July.
 The city held out until 9 September, when the Ottomans breached the wall at Podocattaro Bastion.
 The Ottomans then killed the defenders and captured the remaining inhabitants.

 After the end of the siege, Lala Mustafa Pasha left a garrison of 4000 soldiers and 1000 cavalry in the city.
 The city then experienced a steady decline.
 Although the Ottomans repaired the fortifications after the siege, by the early 17th century, they were "breached or decayed" and the city was practically defenceless.

 The city eventually began to experience a revival in the mid-19th century.
 It was still confined within the walls when the British occupied Cyprus in 1878.
 An opening was made near Paphos Gate in 1879 to facilitate access to the surrounding area.
 Further openings were made within the walls during the 20th century.